dart-lang/test/pkgs/checks/README.md

 ## Writing custom expectations

-Expectations are written as extension on `Subject` with specific generics.
+Expectations are written as extensions on `Subject` with specific generics.
 The library `package:checks/context.dart` gives access to a `context` getter on `Subject` which offers capabilities for defining expectations on the subject's value.